marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * comes from the tradition of compiling stuff to javascript and to run it then in the browser
 * why would you want to do this?
 * porting via emscripten; follow the guideline
-* example: simple statemacine first, ten porting some snake-game; check the pro-file first
+* example: simple state machine first, then porting some snake-game; check the pro-file first
-* runs snake and arqiver - compiled with Qt
+* runs snake and archiver - compiled with Qt
   * but file-access not possible: because sandboxed

 --------

 ## handling large amount of text in QML - Shantanu Tushar
-* customer request: not show just te last 1000 lines, but the whole big file?
+* customer request: not show just the last 1000 lines, but the whole big file?
 * "textarea sucks" - does not work when you use lots of lines in textedit
 * this worked fine for widgets, but not for qml
-* firststep was profiling: resizing
+* first step was profiling: resizing
 * webview was working, but does not scale
 * listview with delegate: textarea was working
   * but now the scrollbar would be wrong (slightly), but selecting across delegates did not work